- Basics of Aggressive Motives

 “Material and presentation specific and focused on the subject, no wasted time.”

+Understand the motives behind the behaviors of aggressive clients.
+Choose appropriate de-escalation options, avoid violent outcomes, and preserve the client’s dignity.
+This course will help you to develop a toolbox of personal safety skills.
+You will discuss medication options to reduce symptoms of depression, PTSD and psychosis.
 This workshop will focus on avoiding workplace burnout and secondary PTSD by providing tools to better understand the difficult client, recognize the warning signs of potential violence, and provide interventions to de-escalate the triggered client.
-Students will engage in a variety of learning modalities including lecture, role play, case scenarios and practical exercises.
+You will engage in a variety of learning modalities including lecture, role play, case scenarios and practical exercises.
 Please dress comfortably.

 Registration includes: Attendance at program, downloadable program handouts, coffee, tea, water, continental breakfast and snacks.
 Wi-fi is available in the conference center.